sdiehl/wiwinwlh/tutorial.md

 σ : ∀ a . t    -- type scheme
 ```

-In an implementation, the function ``generalize`` converts all type variables
+In an type checker implementation, a *generalize* function converts all type
-within the type into polymorphic type variables yielding a type scheme.
-The
+variables within the type into polymorphic type variables yielding a type
-function ``instantiate`` maps a scheme to a type, but with any polymorphic
+scheme.
+While a *instantiate* function maps a scheme to a type, but with any
-variables converted into unbound type variables.
+polymorphic variables converted into unbound type variables.

 Rank-N Types
 ------------